Randomization and ambiguity perception: Introduction

-Finally, \cref{sec:disc} discusses special cases and related models. \cref{cor:rep_spec} characterizes three special cases, which have been studied in a different framework without ex ante randomization \citep{PTX2025,Sinander2024,CFIL2022}.
-It clarifies the differences between our model and theirs at a behavioral level.
-We also consider the ``dual'' version of our model, in which the {\dm} chooses her ambiguity perception to minimize (instead of maximize) the minimum expected utility at a cost. \cref{cor:rep_kz} characterizes it by replacing \axmref{axm:eaar} with \axmref{axm:eapr} in \cref{thm:rep}.
+Finally, \cref{sec:disc} discusses special cases, the properties of parameters, and related models. \cref{subsec:meu} compares our model with \citets{GilboaSchmeidler1989} {\meu} model at the axiomatic level. \cref{subsec:spec} pins down the additional axioms to characterize three special cases, which have been studied in a framework without ex ante randomization \citep{PTX2026,Sinander2025,CFIL2022}. \cref{subsec:int} studies the properties of intersections of feasible ambiguity perceptions. \cref{subsec:dual} considers the ``dual'' version of our model, in which the {\dm} chooses her ambiguity perception to minimize (instead of maximize) the {\meu} value at a cost.
+This version generalizes \citets{KeZhang2020} double maxmin expected utility model by adding a cost term.
+We characterize it by replacing \axmref{axm:eaar} with \axmref{axm:eapr} in \cref{thm:rep}.
+Among these related models, the one provided by \citet{PTX2026} is conceptually the closest, as it also considers the costly choice of ambiguity perception, based on the Choquet expected utility model \citep{Schmeidler1989}.
+We further provide a comparison with ours and discuss other related models in \cref{subsec:lit}.

 All the proofs are relegated to the \hyperref[sec:prelim]{Appendix}.